-Cats have many strange behaviors, like the peculiar chattering sound they make when they see a bird or a laser pen.
-But when we see their muscles begin to twitch involuntarily, it’s natural to be concerned and to look for the underlying reasons for this phenomenon.
-We’ve consulted with the experts to gather as many explanations for this behavior as we could, and we are going to list them for you here.
-We’ll also tell you what to look for, so you know when it’s time to take your pet to the vet.
+Cats have many strange behaviors, like the peculiar chattering sound they make when seeing a bird or a laser pen.
+But when we see their muscles twitch involuntarily, it’s natural to be concerned and look for the underlying reasons for this phenomenon.
+We’ve consulted the experts to gather as many explanations for this behavior as we could, and we are going to list them for you here.
+We’ll also teach you what to look for so you know when it’s time to take your pet to the vet.

 Why Is My Cat Twitching?

-Involuntary muscle movements in cats are classified accordingly to their causes.
+Involuntary muscle movements in cats are classified according to their causes.
 We will review some of the most common causes.

 1. Your Cat Is Dreaming

 One of the most common reasons a cat might have uncontrollable muscle movements is sleeping and dreaming.
-Much like people, your cat can have dreams that cause it to act strange when it’s asleep, and it wouldn’t be unusual to see uncontrollable muscle movements or vocalizations.
+Much like people, your cat can have dreams that cause it to act strange when it’s asleep, so it wouldn’t be uncommon to see uncontrollable muscle movements or vocalizations.

 3. Nutritional Deficiencies

 Several nutritional deficiencies can cause involuntary muscle movements in your cat.
 Vitamins, particularly vitamin B1 or thiamine, are of great importance as cats require up to three times the amount of B1 than dogs.
 It is important to make sure this nutrient is present at an adequate level in your cat’s diet.
 Cats fed mostly on a raw fish diet need additional supplementation of B1 as the fish contains an enzyme called thiaminase that can break down the B1.